JiachengLi1995/UCTopic/README.md

 ```
 The model will automatically download pre-trained parameters from [HuggingFace's models](https://huggingface.co/models).
 If you encounter any problem when directly loading the models by HuggingFace's API, you can also download the models manually from the above table and use `model = UCTopic.from_pretrained({PATH TO THE DOWNLOAD MODEL})`.

-### Get Phrase Embeddings
-Basically, our model inputs are same as [LUKE](https://huggingface.co/docs/transformers/model_doc/luke).
+To get pre-trained <strong>phrase representations</strong>, our model inputs are same as [LUKE](https://huggingface.co/docs/transformers/model_doc/luke).
 Note: please input only <strong>ONE</strong> span each time, otherwise, will have performance decay according to our empirical results.

 ```python
 from uctopic import UCTopicTokenizer, UCTopic